It’s been a year since I wrote about shoulder injury prevention for martial arts athletes and is now time for an update.

 As previously mentioned, greater levels of muscular strength and power is associated with lower injury risk (ref), that means getting in the gym at least twice a week and pushing those shoulder muscles.
 The two main muscle groups most people will know to work would be the chest and back muscles.
 The chest or “pecs” are worked by pushing a weight straight forwards (e.g. bench press and all its varieties), the back shoulder muscles or “lats” are worked by pulling a weight towards you (e.g. rows, pulls ups etc).

-What can be ignored are the “Rotator Cuff” muscles, many people have heard of them, though I’m sure not many could actually tell me much about them.
+What can not be ignored are the “Rotator Cuff” muscles, many people have heard of them, though I’m sure not many could actually tell me much about them.
 The rotator cuff muscles are a set of four small muscles that sit either side of your shoulder blade and go into the top of your upper arm bone (humerus).
 They have 2 roles; first is to provide stability and control to the shoulder joint, the second is to produce movement, one does inward rotation, the other three do outward rotation and help raising the arm up to the side.